 When your home is in a good state of repair then it emulates 'pride of ownership'.
 The Buyer will reduce his objections and negatives about your home and may not wonder about any hidden problems.

 Fix any cracks in walls, ceilings or flooring.
 Repair leaky faucets, broken windows, ripped screens, etc. Tighten loose doorknobs and oil those squeaky hinges.
 Repair or replace torn wallpaper and paint accordingly, perhaps your deck as well.
 Consider shampooing your carpets.
 This freshens them up, gets rid of odours and may remove any stains.
 Caulk windows, tubs, and sinks where necessary.
 And, to help out a future home inspection, have your fireplace, furnace, and air conditioning unit serviced and cleaned.

 If you've created 'curb appeal' then keep it flowing.
 Clean your home from top to bottom, inside and out, and from room to room.
 Make it sparkle like a model home!

-The kitchen, bathrooms, and the front entry way are the most important areas to consider.
+The kitchen, bathrooms, and the front entry way are the chief areas to consider.
 Clean rust and mildew from grout, sinks and tubs.
 Wipe down counter tops and make appliances and mirrors shine.
 Floors, walls, and ceilings should all be grease and dirt free.
 Wax floors if need be and polish the hardwood if you have it.
 Vacuum and dust regularly.
 Help your cause by changing the furnace filter and keeping the furnace clean.
 Clean the windows inside and out and keep them free from cobwebs.
 Keep your bedrooms inviting, spacious, and laundry free.
 If you have pets then keep their sleeping and litter areas tidy and odour free.

 A Buyer will try to visualize their furniture and belongings in each room.
 Although you've decorated your home to your satisfaction not everyone's furniture will coincide with your personal colour scheme.